Improve Your Posture With These 5 Easy Yoga Poses

 - Keep your neck long, your chin neutral and your ears in line with your shoulders and hips.

-- Feel the crown of your head drawing up as if someone is pulling your head up you by an invisible string
+- Feel the crown of your head drawing up as if someone is pulling your head up by an invisible string

 - Once you feel you are aligned, look at yourself in the mirror and check that you are.
 Take 5-10 breaths in this pose and release.